Do you want to fix Limit Login Attempts Reloaded not sending email?

-Detailed Email Logs will track your WordPress sent emails so you can easily see the status of each one.
-(This setting won’t save the content of the email, but there’s a separate setting in the plugin if you want to do that.)
+Detailed Email Logs will track your WordPress sent emails so you can easily see the status of each one in Complete Email Reports.
+(This setting won’t save the content of the email, but there’s a separate setting if you want to do that.)

 Even better, the Pro version also includes a helpful dashboard widget for your WordPress site.
 The widget shows sent and failed emails on a chart.
 That makes it easy to spot issues with your emails quickly.

 If logging is enabled, you can also review the log file in your WordPress dashboard.

 Our log screen lets you search for different types of sent emails and notifications so you can quickly check the status.

 The Weekly Email Summary delivers an overview of your latest logs to your inbox each week.